Top 34 Rock Garden Plants & Design Ideas - Everything You Need to Know!

 Snake Plant (Dracaena trifasciata)

 The Snake plants, also known as Dracaena trifasciata (or Sansevieria trifasciata) are incredibly popular in rock gardening.
 Because of their long, upright, thick, and fleshy leaves, the snake plants are ideal for adding greenery to rocky landscapes.
-Additionally, its other varieties like silver snake plant, variegated snake plant, and mother-in-law's tongue add elegance, brightness, and air-purifying qualities to rock gardens, making them ideal for indoor or limited-space areas.
+Additionally, there are other popular varieties, including silver snake plant, variegated snake plant, and mother-in-law's tongue; both add elegance, brightness, and air-purifying qualities to rock gardens, making them ideal for indoor or limited-space areas.
 Learn more…

 28